Table of Contents

 1. Align AI Workloads with Business Objectives (Before Spending a Dollar)

-The first principle of FinOps for AI?
-Don’t spend before you align.
+The first principle of FinOps for AI is alignment.

-• How does success look (accuracy, latency, revenue impact)?
+• How is success measured (accuracy, latency, revenue impact)?

 Before you train, fine-tune, or deploy, tie the initiative to a business outcome.
 This helps prevent waste and gives you a lens to evaluate cost vs. value at every stage.
 For example, in our Risk Mitigation Services Case Study, aligning technology adoption with financial outcomes was key to reducing exposure and improving ROI.